Where creativity meets purpose, and vision meets action

 Dear Hiring Committee at Bikepacking Roots,

-I am writing to express my enthusiastic interest in the Routes Program Manager position.
-As a dedicated bikepacker, route creator, and the first Board President of Bikepacking Roots, I feel a deep and enduring connection to your mission.
-I care deeply about the long-term stewardship of bikepacking routes and the continued growth of a values-driven bikepacking community.
+I am excited to apply for the Routes Program Manager position.
+As a dedicated bikepacker, the first Board President of Bikepacking Roots, and a professional cartographer with nearly a decade at Adventure Cycling Association, I feel a deep connection to your mission and the community it serves.

 With appriciation and support,